LeidenCBC/MGC-BioSB-SingleCellAnalysis2023/README.md

 This 4-day course will cover the practicalities of single-cell sample prep and analysis with a particular focus on single-cell RNA-seq libraries.
 This course is aimed at both wet-lab researchers interested in learning how to analyze their own single-cell data sets, as well as bioinformaticians who are new to single-cell sequencing analysis.
 Basic knowledge of the programming language R is a prerequisite for participation in the course.

 The course features a mix of lectures and practicals, and you will have the opportunity to perform hands-on analysis of scRNA-seq data in R. Topics to be covered in the course include (but not limited to): an overview of different single cell platforms, experimental design, preprocessing of scRNA-seq data, normalization, dimensionality reduction, clustering, batch correction, differential expression, trajectory inference, and spatial transcriptomics.
-The fifth day of the course will be a mini-symposium featuring guest lectures from scientists using various single-cell techniques in their research.
+The forth day of the course will be a mini-symposium featuring guest lectures from scientists using various single-cell techniques in their research.

 ### Date
 23 – 26 October, 2023